RealMrHex/larapassword/README.md

 ### 4. Register the routes (optional)

 Finally, you will need to add the routes for registering and authenticating users.
-If you want a quick start, just publish the controllers included in Larapass.
+If you want a quick start, just publish the controllers included in larapasswordwor.

-    php artisan vendor:publish --provider="DarkGhostHunter\Larapass\LarapassServiceProvider" --tag="controllers"
+    php artisan vendor:publish --provider="RealMrHex\larapasswordwor\larapasswordworServiceProvider" --tag="controllers"

 You can copy-paste these route definitions in your `routes/web.php` file.